Roles Involved in Research Financial Management

 The awardee of the funding in most cases is the University and agreements and contracts are signed between the Sponsor and the University (not the individual researcher).

-Overall the roles of the different parties are as follows: The GMO supports the University's researchers by:
+Overall the roles of the different parties are as follows: The RGC supports the University's researchers by:

 - Assisting with applications for funding and fellowships

 - Administering research deliverables including grants, contracts, consultancy, tenders, internal grants, clinical trials including those that are not led by the University